SpaceshipCaptain/TTVLookingGlass/chrome/README.md

 Enter /options or /settings to customize how you want the extension to function.

-LG saves valid Twitch names and will use those saved names to auto-complete for you.
+LG saves valid Twitch or Kick names and will use those saved names to auto-complete for you.